Last Updated on December 3, 2023

-Some ways which can be used to solve the security warning Sec_Error_Expired_Certificate_Mozilla_Pkix_Error_Self_Signed_Cert_Sec_Error_Revoked_Certificate error in Mozilla Firefox.
+Sec_Error_Expired_Certificate_Mozilla_Pkix_Error_Self_Signed_Cert_Sec_Error_Revoked_Certificate error in Mozilla Firefox.
+You must face such kind of ‘did not connect potential security issue‘ issue while browsing a website.
 There are few points which you need to remember before applying these tricks:

 - It is mainly intended for website visitors.
 A website owner needs to click on the specific error message which displays on the website and follow some steps to solve the error issue.

 - A website owner cannot solve the error but by ignoring the error message, they can force the operating or browser system.

 - These solutions should only apply if visiting the website is safe and secure.

 Before starting any process, ensure that the date and time should be accurate on your device.
 The information of date and time is mentioned on the right side of the taskbar of the computer and at bottom of the screen.
 Several errors can occur due to incorrect date and time settings.
 Adjust the date and time by right-clicking in the date and time option.

 Fix “Secure Connection Failed” Error in Mozilla Firefox